Training Module

 Defining PII processing context in a way the organisation can maintain

-Determining the organisation's role: controller, processor, and joint roles
+Determining the organization's role: controller, processor, joint roles

 Internal accountability model for privacy roles